 Vaccines are an important part of public health, working to save lives by preventing disease.
 Most of the time, vaccines are administered without any serious problems.
-Like with any medication, however, there is a risk of side effects, ranging from mild to serious.
+As with any medication, however, there is a risk of side effects, ranging from mild to serious.

 This is why congress established the National Childhood Vaccine Injury Act of 1986.